Resolutions from the World Heritage Committee regarding Steller Sea Lions in Shiretoko

 Hiroyuki Matsuda, 'Population Management Model for Overwintering Populations': (virtual) poster presentation at the Annual Meeting of the Ecological Society of Japan on 15 March 2022. (html in Japanese)

-Abstract: When managing populations of migratory birds and animals that cause damage to agriculture, forestry and fisheries in their wintering grounds, the goal is to balance the survival of the population, including their breeding grounds.
-Furthermore, when animals migrate from two breeding populations (A and B) to two wintering grounds (C and D), it may be necessary to exterminate a certain number of animals at C and D to ensure the survival of the populations A and B. In this case, the catch limit of animals to be exterminated will differ depending on whether populations A and B are considered separate or a single population.
+Abstract: When managing populations of migratory birds and animals that cause damage to agriculture, forestry, and fisheries in their wintering grounds, the aim is to balance population persistence and protect their breeding grounds.
+Furthermore, when animals migrate from two breeding populations (A and B) to two wintering grounds (C and D), it may be necessary to exterminate a certain number of animals at C and D to ensure the persistence of populations A and B. In this case, the catch limit of animals will differ depending on whether populations A and B are considered separately or as a single population.

-Let the number of individuals in populations A and B be x1 and x2, the migration rates from A to C and D be m11 and m12 (the numbers of migrations x11 and x12 are x11= m11 x1 and x12= m12 x1, and the migration rate from B be m21 and m22.
-Let y1 and y2 represent the numbers to be exterminated at C and D respectively, with captures made according to the ratio of migration rates from A and B.
+Let x1 and x2 represent the number of individuals in populations A and B, and let m11 and m12 represent the migration rates from A to C and D (the numbers of migrations x11 and x12 are x11= m11 x1 and x12= m12 x1, and the migration rate from B be m21 and m22.
+Let y1 and y2 represent the numbers of removal at C and D respectively, with captures made according to the ratio of migration rates from A and B.

-In other words, the number of population A individuals captured at C, y11, is y1 x11/(x11 + x21).
-If the upper limits of the number of individuals to be exterminated in populations A and B are h1x1 and h2x2, respectively, the conditions under which the numbers captured at C and D (y1 and y2) satisfy these limits can be derived from simultaneous inequalities.
-If m12 = 0, meaning no migration from A to D, the solution to obtaining a number of extinctions that satisfies the upper limit is that the number of extinctions at C is always positive, but the number of extinctions at D is 0 when h1m21 > h2m11.
-In other words, if the migration rate from B to C is high, extirpation at D will be impossible.
-In this case, techniques such as reducing the number of individuals exterminated at the wintering ground (C) and in population (A) below the upper limit or selectively exterminating individuals from (A) and (B) will be necessary.
+In other words, the number of removal from population A captured at site C, y11, is y1x11/(x11 + x21).
+If the upper limits of the number of removals in populations A and B are h1x1 and h2x2, respectively, the conditions under which the numbers captured at C and D (y1 and y2) satisfy these limits can be derived from simultaneous inequalities.
+If m12 = 0, meaning there is no migration from A to D, the solution for obtaining a number of removals that satisfies the upper limit is that the number of removals at C is always positive, but the number of removal at D is 0 when h1m21 > h2m11.
+In other words, if the migration rate from B to C is high, removal at D will be impossible.
+In this case, it will be necessary to reduce the number of individuals exterminated at the wintering ground C and in population A below the upper limit, or to selectively exterminate individuals from A and B.

 The World Heritage Committee, ...